Calling All Educators:

 Free K-12 Teacher Professional Development

 Do you know a K-12 educator seeking to develop their lessons on climate change?
-Our new Director of Educational Outreach, Doug Caum, is hosting six free-of-charge experiential learning opportunities in the field to support this new statewide curriculum.
-Trainings are being offered in February and March 2025 in Monmouth, Mercer, and Union Counties by MCF as a sub-grantee on the Expanding Access to Climate Change Education and the New Jersey Student Learning Standards (NJSLS) through Climate Change Learning Collaboratives (CCLC) grant awarded in 2024 to Monmouth University by the New Jersey Department of Education.
+Our Director of Educational Outreach, Doug Caum, is hosting free-of-charge experiential learning opportunities in the field to support this new statewide curriculum.
+Trainings are being offered in Monmouth, Mercer, and Union Counties by MCF as a sub-grantee on the Expanding Access to Climate Change Education and the New Jersey Student Learning Standards (NJSLS) through Climate Change Learning Collaboratives (CCLC) grant awarded Monmouth University by the New Jersey Department of Education.
+For up-to-date workshops offered by Monmouth University and its partners visit their website.

 For more information and additional offerings through this grant program, please visit: Monmouth University Climate Change Learning Collaborative